Eddy Current Loss Formula

 • Frequency

-If the voltage and frequency is constant the flux density will also remains constant because the flux density is proportional to the ratio of V/f.
+If the voltage and frequency are constant, the flux density will remain constant because it is proportional to the ratio of V/f.

 Applications of Eddy Current

-The eddy current is undesired in the motor, transformer as it cause heat loss which is wastage of energy.
-However, the eddy current can be usefully used in the following applications.
+Eddy current is undesirable in the motor transformer as it causes heat loss, which wastes energy.
+However, eddy current can be useful in the following applications.

-• Damping: The coil of the measuring instrument is mounted in the light metal frame.
-When the coil and the pointer rotate in the permanent magnetic field, the eddy current induces in the metal frame which produce the damping torque.
+• Damping: The measuring instrument’s coil is mounted in a light metal frame.
+When the coil and the pointer rotate in the permanent magnetic field, an eddy current is induced in the metal frame, producing the damping torque.

-• Induction Furnace: In induction furnace, the metal which is to be heated up is placed in the rapidly changing magnetic field produced by high frequency current.
-The eddy current is set up in the metal piece and thus the metal get heated up.
-The induction bearing heater also functions on the same principle.
+• Induction Furnace: In an induction furnace, the metal to be heated up is placed in the rapidly changing magnetic field produced by a high-frequency current.
+The eddy current is set up in the metal piece, and thus, the metal gets heated up.
+The induction-bearing heater also functions on the same principle.

-• The effect of eddy current is used for providing braking torque in induction type energy meters.
+• The effect of eddy current provides braking torque in induction-type energy meters.

 Leave a Comment